Chalk painting can be a beautiful and easy technique for decorating your home yourself. Best no fail tips included!

 The key is to distress naturally: think about the areas where a piece would naturally wear over many years and remove paint there.
 Typically, this is around handles or knobs, corners and along edges, and random spots here and there.

 Don’t distress as if the piece fell off the back of a truck going down the highway.
 Distress as though your piece enjoyed many happy generations sitting in the corner!
+Also choose an appropriate grit sandpaper for the work needed.

 A popular tip is to apply Vaseline on any spot where you know distressing will take place.
 The chalk paint will not bond here and it will be much easier to sand it off.